By Kevin RR Williams

 Throughout high school, the student body was predominantly black.
 In university, I had my first culture shock as an African American minority.
 The ratio of minorities mirrored the United States population.
 Eschewing the Black Students Union, I exerted little effort to either “fight the power ”or to assimilate.
 The experience did make me more articulate (when necessary).

 As a teen, I was told by mentors that racism would hinder my advancement.
-It was my belief that succumbing to such limitations would suppress my creative trajectory as an artist.
+I believed that succumbing to such limitations would suppress my creative trajectory as an artist.
 Working for black, brown-, beige-, and white-owned businesses enhanced my talents.
 It also colored my perceptions of ethnic groups.

 In the early days, some employers could barely afford to pay me minimum wage.
 But I valued the education.
 Later, others compensated me hundreds or thousands of dollars per day.
 I experienced my share of rejection and prejudice, which I viewed as isolated incidents.
 Letting my work speak for itself, I continued to progress.